 Cardiac catheterization is a test to check your heart.
 This test uses a thin, flexible tube called a catheter that is inserted into the heart through blood vessels.
 This test can include a coronary angiogram, which checks the coronary arteries.

-A cardiac catheterization can check blood flow in the coronary arteries, check blood flow and blood pressure in the chambers of the heart, find out how well the heart valves work, and check for defects in the way the wall of the heart moves.
+A cardiac catheterization can check blood flow in the coronary arteries.
+It also checks the function of different parts of the heart, such as the heart chambers, the heart valves, and the wall of the heart.
 In children, this test is used to check for heart problems that have been present since birth (congenital heart defect).

 For help deciding about having this test for coronary artery disease, see Heart Disease: Should I Have an Angiogram?

 Health Tools help you make wise health decisions or take action to improve your health.